TheoAcker12/accessibility-content-testing/_episodes/samples.md

 Some other points to remember:

-TODO: Add button to expand/collapse the following content, but do not give the button any text, just an image or icon.

-<p>1.
-Do not use the URL as link text.
+1. Do not use the URL as link text.
 Not all URLs provide clear information about where they lead.
-Even in cases where the URL is clear, it is still harder to read for both sighted users and screen reader users.</p>
+Even in cases where the URL is clear, it is still harder to read for both sighted users and screen reader users.
-<p>2.
-Put identifying information about a link at the beginning.
+2. Put identifying information about a link at the beginning.
 For example, if a link opens in a new window, indicate that after the normal link text.
-This makes it easier for screen reader users to distinguish between links and saves them time and frustration.</p>
+This makes it easier for screen reader users to distinguish between links and saves them time and frustration.
-<p>3.
-Do not write "link" or "link to" in the link text or in the alt text of an image link.
-Screen readers will announce that it is a link, and the formatting should already make it clear visually that it is a link.</p>
+3. Do not write "link" or "link to" in the link text or in the alt text of an image link.
+Screen readers will announce that it is a link, and the formatting should already make it clear visually that it is a link.

 <!-- WAVE: Skipped heading level.
 Actual issue is the h2 above that should be h3 -->
 #### Link Examples

+Context: A page about OU Libraries

 - Bad: [Click here](https://libraries.ou.edu) to access our website.
 (Ambiguous link text)
 - Bad: Check out the library website: [https://libraries.ou.edu](https://libraries.ou.edu) (URL as link text)